WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 It will run docker container for centos platform, build project inside it and create zip deployment package.
 Generated zip is retrieved from the container and can be used to deploy solution on your production environment.

-RSuite CLI uses standard images for building solution.
+R Suite CLI uses standard images for building solution.
 We support ubuntu and centos platforms for R version 3.2, 3.3 and 3.4.
 Each image contain installation of appropriate R version and R Suite with R Suite CLI installed.
 Image for with latest version of R Suite is always used.

 You can provide following options to rsuite docker zip: